socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 User authentication with LDAP
 =============================

-Nextcloud ships with an LDAP application to allow LDAP users (including Active Directory) to appear in your Nextcloud user listings.
-These users will authenticate to Nextcloud with their LDAP credentials, so you don't have to create separate Nextcloud user accounts for them.
+cyfrSpaces ships with an LDAP application to allow LDAP users (including Active Directory) to appear in your cyfrSpaces user listings.
+These users will authenticate to cyfrSpaces with their LDAP credentials, so you don't have to create separate cyfrSpaces user accounts for them.
 You will manage their Nextcloud group memberships, quotas, and sharing permissions just like any other Nextcloud user.